 • the frequency and severity of infections

-If a doctor suspects that a person has anemia, they will perform a physical examination and request a complete blood count (CBC).
+If a doctor suspects someone has anemia, they will perform a physical examination and request a complete blood count (CBC).
 This blood test assesses the relative numbers of RBCs and other types of blood cells in the sample.

 If the doctor suspects AHA, they may request a Coombs test, or direct antiglobulin test (DAT).
 This test involves isolating the RBCs from a blood sample and incubating them with a substance called Coombs reagent.
-If the blood cells clump together, then the person tests positive for AHA.
+If the blood cells clump together, this indicates a person has AHA.

 People with anemia symptoms should avoid self-diagnosis and consult their doctor for an accurate medical assessment.

-Two potential treatment options for CLL-related anemia are blood transfusions and drugs called erythropoiesis-stimulating agents (ESAs).
+Potential treatment options for CLL-related anemia include blood transfusions and drugs called erythropoiesis-stimulating agents (ESAs).
+If anemia is due to deficiencies in iron, folate, or vitamin B12, doctors may recommend treatment with supplements.

 Blood transfusions

 Some people require blood transfusions to boost their levels of RBCs.
-However, such transfusions have the potential to transmit infections and cause iron overload in the body.
+However, such transfusions can potentially transmit infections and cause iron overload in the body.

 A person may also experience alloimmunization, which is a potentially fatal complication of regular blood transfusions.
 It occurs due to an immune response to antigens in the donated blood, which can result in a hemolytic reaction.